mosmos6/Large-MTJ/README.md

+4/19/2023
+This is a modified version of the following MTJ that runs with JAX 0.3.25.
+This runs on colab with TPU_driver0.2.

+Important notes;

+1. Sorry, you'll need pro or pro+ subscription of colab because it requires high memory TPU runtime.

+2. I have not checked it for finetuning on TPU VM yet.
+This can cause errors during a process.
+I'm planning to cover it next month.
+Until then, possibly you must add further modifications to xmap by yourself or downgrade to jax 0.2.18 or 0.2.20.

+3. I've tested this with my slim weights for GPT-J. If you run into an error with other types of slim weights, please post an issue.

+(@mosmos6)

 # Branch summary
 This branch is the same as the **all** branch but with more informative logging when you're using this software to initialize a transformer network and load a checkpoint.